ejedev/TwitchCommand/README.md

 `visit`  Silent site visit.
 Returns the site response after a successful execution.
 Structured as `visit link`

+`screen` Takes a screenshot.
+Returns an imgur link in the twitch chat.
+Structured as `screen`

 # Usage
 Navigate to the twitch page of the channel you selected when making the program.